Abmstpha/Abmstpha/README.md

 If you want to see my projects you can also visit my portfolio <a href="https://abmstpha.github.io/">Portfolio</a>.

-You can hire me as a freelancer on <a href="https://www.upwork.com/freelancers/~01cea7a985b0ffa667">Upwork</a> or contact me on <a href="https://www.linkedin.com/in/abdellahi-el-moustapha/">LinkedIn</a> to discuss your machine learning project on web.
+You can hire me as a freelancer on <a href="https://www.upwork.com/freelancers/~01cea7a985b0ffa667">Upwork</a> or contact me on <a href="https://www.linkedin.com/in/abdellahi-el-moustapha/">LinkedIn</a> to discuss my data science projects.

   </td>
   </tr>